stephaniecrocker91/rock-paper-scissors/README.md

 <img src="assets/images/result-error-bug.png" width="600px">

 What was happening was that the result for Round 4 was being read to come up with the final answer.
-Upon getting assistance from the Code Institute mentors, we discovered that there the easiest option would be to swicth the order of the functions run within the playRound(e) function.
+Upon getting assistance from the Code Institute mentors, we discovered that there the easiest option would be to switch the order of the functions run within the playRound(e) function.
 We would instead place updateRound() at the ends of the function.
 This fixed the issue.

 <img src="assets/images/result-error-bug-2.png" width="300px"><img src="assets/images/result-error-bug-3.png" width="300px">